-Practical Life activities such as pouring, preparing food, arranging flowers, and sewing aid the young child's emerging independence in caring for his or herself and the environment.
+Practical Life activities such as pouring, preparing food, arranging flowers, and sewing aid the young child's emerging independence in caring for herself and the environment.
 These activities help develop coordinated movement and concentration, and they lay the foundation for all future work.

 Children can see rectangles in cupboard doors, circles in plates, squares in picture frames, and trapezoids in lampshades.
 The sensorial work available in the Montessori environment connects to the impressions the children form in their lives outside of the classroom.
 One keen aspect of the sensorial materials is the isolation of a property.
 For example, the red rods are identical among themselves in all respects except the variable quality of length, thus bringing it to the forefront: a physical property is highlighted while everything else remains constant.
 This helps the child to focus on that one aspect.
-The sensorial materials provide a means for the child to explore their senses of sight, hearing, smelling, tasting, touching, kinesthetic and stereognostic (combination of kinesthetic and tactile).
+The sensorial materials provide a means for the child to explore his senses of sight, hearing, smelling, tasting, touching, kinesthetic and stereognostic (combination of kinesthetic and tactile).
 The education of the senses is practical and necessary to carrying out one’s daily pursuits, and prepares the child for living and enjoying work in science, art, language, and mathematics.

 Each classroom offers a rich language environment with ample opportunities for the children to explore and deepen their spoken language, vocabulary enrichment, and language appreciation.
 A phonetic approach to writing and reading is offered as they are in a sensitive period for language acquisition.
 The children play word games, sing songs, learn poetry, rhymes and riddles.
 They listen to and write their own stories.
 We offer the child examples of proper language to use in social situations that come up naturally in the course of the day, such as how to communicate a need, a feeling, and a request.